Medical Policy: 02.04.69

 Four retrospective case-control studies have reported on the clinical validity of the marketed ScoliScore test; 2 of them permitted a determination of the association of the test with curve progression, and they have conflicting results and are limited by their retrospective designs.
 A number of additional studies have reported on the association between scoliosis progression or presence and various other SNVs, with inconsistent results.
 The evidence is insufficient to draw conclusions on clinical validity.

-Based on review of the peer reviewed medical literature there were no studies examining the impact of DNA-based predictive testing for scoliosis on net health outcomes identified.
+No studies examining the impact of DNA-based predictive testing for scoliosis on net health outcomes were identified.
 The value of early identification and intervention(s) for people at risk for progression of disease and whether laboratory testing improves disease identification beyond clinical evaluation are unknown.
 It is not possible to construct a chain of evidence for clinical utility due to the lack of clinical validity.

 For individuals with adolescent idiopathic scoliosis (AIS) who receive clinical management with prognostic testing with an algorithm incorporating single-nucleotide variant (SNV) based testing, the evidence includes cross-sectional studies reporting on the clinical validity of the ScoliScore test, along with cross-sectional studies reporting on the association between SNVs in various genes and scoliosis progression.
 A single study on the clinical validity for the ScoliScore AIS prognostic DNA-based test has reported a high negative predictive value for ruling out the possibility of progression to severe curvature in a population with a low baseline likelihood of progression.
 It is not clear if the increase in predictive accuracy provided by testing is statistically or clinically meaningful.
 Other genetic studies have not demonstrated significant associations between the SNVs used in the ScoliScore and scoliosis progression.
 Studies have identified additional SNVs that may be associated with AIS severity, but these associations have not been reliably replicated.
 The clinical validity of DNA-based testing (either through testing of individual SNVs or through an algorithm incorporating SNV results) for predicting scoliosis progression in patients with AIS has not been established.
 There is no direct evidence demonstrating that use of this test results in changes in management that improve outcomes.
 The value of early identification and intervention(s) for people at risk for progression of disease and whether laboratory testing improves disease identification beyond clinical evaluation is unknown.
 The evidence is insufficient to determine the effects of the technology on health outcomes.

-In 2004, the U.S. Preventative Services Task Force (USPSTF) recommended against the routine screening of asymptomatic adolescents for idiopathic scoliosis (Grade D recommendation).
-The USPSTF recommendation did not discuss the use of DNA based testing for adolescent idiopathic scoliosis.
+The USPSTF recommendation did not discuss the use of DNA-based prognostic testing for adolescent idiopathic scoliosis.

 Clinical laboratories may develop and validate tests in-house and market them as a laboratory service; laboratory developed tests (LDTs) must meet the general regulatory standards of the Clinical Laboratory Improvement Amendments (CLIA).
 Laboratories that offer LDTs must be licensed by CLIA for high-complexity testing.
 To date, the U.S. Food and Drug Administration has chosen not to require any regulatory review of this test.